speedata/publisher/doc/manual/doc/description-en/commandline.md

 `--cutmarks` | Show cut marks.
 Can be also configured in the [Layout](../commands-en/options.html).
 `--dummy` | Only read the layout rules.
 A simple data file is assumed which only contains one element: `<data />`.
 This is for quick testing of layout files.
 `-x`, `--extra-dir` | Puts the given directory into the search path.
 All assets (images,fonts, XML data and layout rules) must be found in the seach path,which will be traversed recursively.
 This parameter can be given multiple times and preset in the [configurationfile](configuration.html).
+`--extra-xml=NAME` | Add this file to the layout instructions.
+Similar to inclusion of the file with xinclude.
 `--filter=FILTER` | Run the given XPROC file.
 `--grid` | Show the grid.
 Can be turned off with `--no-grid`.
 Can be configured in the layout XML file: [Layout](../commands-en/options.html).
 `--layout=NAME` | Name of the layout XML file.
 Default is `layout.xml`.
 Can be[configured](configuration.html).